its-dirg/dirg-web/doc/setup.rst

 BASEURL must be of the same value as server_conf.py.

+If you do not have any production certifications you can generate self signed certificates by running the script [..]/sp_cert/create_key.sh.
+If you use this method the attributes "key_file" and "cert_file "in sp_conf.py can remain unchanged, otherwise update them to the correct path of your certificates.

 You can leave all the other configurations as they are.
 If you want to know more about the CONFIG variable, please read `pysaml2 documentations <https://dirg.org.umu.se/page/pysaml2>`_.